capstanlqc/omegat-guides/docs/adaptation/index.md

 This guide includes information about all the functions in OmegaT that you need to perform the translation task.

-Make sure you the navigation pane on the left-hand side.
+Make sure you can see the navigation pane on the left-hand side.
 You can use that menu or the arrow button at the bottom to go to the next section.

 {% include 'abbreviations.md' %}